openwisp/openwisp-config/README.rst

     make menuconfig
     # go to Administration > openwisp and select the variant you need interactively

-Compiling a custom OpenWRT/LEDE image
+Compiling a custom OpenWRT / LEDE image
 -------------------------------------

 If you are managing many devices and customizing your ``openwisp-config`` configuration by hand on